janbiasi/talks/slides/2025-11-26-mastering-your-terminal/slides.md

 - essentials: `jq`, `zoxide`, `yazi`
 - use `tmux` - learn once, use everywhere
 - backup your dotfiles, use `stow` for symlinking
+- orchestrate management with a tool like `make`
 - record your terminal for talks with [<kbd>vhs</kbd>](https://github.com/charmbracelet/vhs)

 <div class="h-24" />